joelparkerhenderson/ways-of-working/README.md

 * What will I do today?
 * What obstacles are impeding my progress?

-Have a strong signal to end:

-* For example, one person says 3, 2, 1, then everyone claps

-<h2><a name="standdowns">For standdowns</a></h2>

-For standdowns and similar check-out briefing meetings, here are some examples.
+For standdowns and similar check-out briefing meetings, here are some examples:

 * Insights
 * Challenges